levigutt/testsimple-php/readme.md

 255         something went wrong
 ```

-if more than 254 tests fail, it will be reported as 254.
+If more than 254 tests fail, it will be reported as 254.

 ## TESTING EXCEPTIONS

-if you pass a throwable as the expected value to `is`, it will compare type,
+If you pass a throwable as the expected value to `is`, it will compare type,
-and message (if defined). it will accept any ancestor class or implemented
+and message (if defined).
+It will accept any ancestor class or implemented
 interface as a successful match

 ```php